ddworken/SlopeFields/README.md

   --initX INITX  The initial x value.
   --initY INITY  The initial y value.
   --dX DX        The dX value used in euler's method.
+  --line         If you want to draw a line connecting the dots.
+Note this may
+                 cause problems on functions with asymptotes.
 ```

 # Dependencies